Walt Dubzinski: Career

-In 1945, Dubzinski abandoned football to serve in United States Navy, stationed at Naval Air Station Jacksonville, during World War II.
+In 1945, Dubzinski served in the United States Navy, stationed at Naval Air Station Jacksonville, during World War II.

 In the following year, Dubzinski returned to coaching.
 This time, he was hired as the head coach of his alma mater, Gardner High, where he stayed on for twenty seasons and compiled a 130-41-6 record.
 In 1952, he completed a Master of Education degree from Fitchburg State University.
 After retiring from coaching in 1966, he was named Assistant Principal at Gardner, and was promoted to Principal in 1978, a post he held until 1983.

 In 1994, Dubzinski was inducted into the Boston College Varsity Club Hall of Fame.

 Personal life

 Both Dubzinski's brother, John E., and son, Walter Jr., played football for Boston College.
-John overlapped with his brother's final season, and continued on to play for the team (1940-1942).
-Unlike his father, the younger was a running back (1962-1963).
+John overlapped with his brother's final season, and continued on to play for the team (1940–1942).
+Unlike his father, the younger was a running back (1962–1963).

 Dubzinski was married to Ruth A. O'Hearn, with whom he had four children: Walter Jr., Pamela, John, and Anne.